LIVE

 The AI side?

-So that's a new one... the last piece of the jigsaw...
+So that's a new one... the last piece of the jigsaw that I only really introduced a while ago...

 Don't start talking about writing the book!

 I mean, what are we going to do about work?
 Work has been so embedded in our culture that it's often our name itself.
 The question 'What do you do?' means what job do you do.
 But we're going to need to find a way to define ourselves without that soon.
-I've been dreaming of a world without work since I was a kid, but now it's finally getting here I'm not sure we're ready to deal with it.
+I've been dreaming of a world without work since I was a kid, but now it's finally getting here I'm not sure we're ready for it.

 In the book you talk a lot about the collective subconscious, which was an old Jungian idea wasn't it.
 But you also talk about AI as a reflection of that.
 How does that fit together?

 AI is just a mirror of what it's read.
-The LLMs we have are piecing things together that seem new, but it's only actually aware of what it's been fed - which is all human experience (or the internet anyway.)
+LLMs might seem like they can offer something new, but it's really only aware of what it's been fed - which is all human experience (or the internet anyway.)
 And I don't mean that as a criticism or to highlight a limit, what I mean is that it has been created out of the collected awareness of humanity - because it's not just knowledge, it's attitudinal as well; that's why I mentioned the poetry: it doesn't just know things, it makes judgements as though it feels them as well.
-Our fear of AI is currently the fear of the 'other' as though AI is someone new, some kind of Skynet that's come alive, but that isn't what it is.
-It's us, it's an incrediible librarian with access to the collected awareness of humanity.

 We cannot beat AI.
 There's no point in trying.
 But we don't need to because we already have the Crown Jewels: we're alive and that's what AI has taught me, and that's what we need to celebrate, and if we don't start doing that soon, we'll buckle under our own crushing insecurities and fuck the whole thing.

-What I really wanted to do with this book was set those men against each other.
+What I really wanted to do with the book was set those men against each other.
 Have them fight it out.
 Have them know - on some level - that they're all fighting the same battle, but have them be drawn into conflict, with each other, because... well, I'll have to leave that to the reader to decide.

 I don't think any of them were wrong, but they were all wrong as well.